 The trail from Mollineaux Rd. to Beulah (3 miles) runs along Crystal Lake.
-The limestone fines surface is hard enough for road bikes but mountain bikes work better.
+The newly resurfaced hard-pack limestone is appropriate for most road bikes.
 The first mile passes through the County owned Railroad Point Natural Area with access to the beach and Crystal Lake.
 The two mile portion closest to Beulah runs through private property on a 10 ft. easement.
 Special use restrictions apply here and are listed on trail side signs.
 Please stay on the trail in this area.

 Frankfort, Elberta and Beulah and Thompsonville have accommodations, restaurants, and camping.
 Beulah has a beautiful public beach on Crystal Lake.
 Visit the Beulah Trailhead and Visitor Center, a replica of the former Railroad Station, for information on local restaurants and Delis.
 Bicycles may be rented in Frankfort, Elberta, Beulah, and at Crystal Mountain Resort in Thompsonville.

 The Trail from Frankfort to Beulah is restricted to non-motorized use.
 The Trail from Beulah to Thompsonville is open to snowmobiles from December 1st through the end of March.

 The 12 mile trail from Beulah to Thompsonville has an aggregate trail surface that is difficult for road bikes.
 Cross bikes or preferably mountain bikes work better.
 This trail segment is fairly remote and passes through miles of pine and hardwood upland forests, including 6 1/2 miles of the Pere Marquette State Forest.